 Approximately 87,000 flights crisscross America's skies each day.
 According to the FAA, that number is projected to rise to over 128,000 flights per day by 2025.
 Unfortunately, the current ground-based radar air traffic control system that's served America so well for the last 60 years has hit the ceiling of its growth capacity.
 It simply cannot keep pace with expected demand.
 Without a radical system upgrade there will be gridlock in the skies-gridlock that would cost the U.S. economy $22 billion annually by 2022, according to FAA estimates.

 ADS-B is designed from the ground up to improve the safety and efficiency of U.S. air travel.
-ITT Exelis is proud to be selected by the FAA to build, deploy and manage America's NextGen ADS-B system.
-To date, Exelis has met every FAA operational, functional and performance milestone while keeping the project on schedule and under budget.
-And we’re ready to continue our partnership with the FAA on implementation efforts needed to complete this vital and historic initiative by 2013.
+Exelis was proud to be selected by the FAA to build, deploy and manage America's NextGen ADS-B system.
+Exelis met every FAA operational, functional and performance milestone while keeping the project on schedule and under budget.
+And we’re proud to have partnered with the FAA on implementation efforts needed to complete this vital and historic initiative by 2013.

 And then there's the issue of safety.